Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineStateDrivenCamera.md

 # Cinemachine State-Driven Camera

-The __Cinemachine State-Driven Camera__ component activates a child CinemachineCamera when an animation target changes states.
-For example, consider your avatar’s local-motion system and orbit camera.
-Your game feels more alive to the player when the camera shakes more as your avatar runs.
-When the avatar walks, blend for example to a CinemachineCamera with more damping.
+The __Cinemachine State-Driven Camera__ component allows you to associate CinemachineCameras with animation states.
+When the state becomes active, the associated CinemachineCamera will also activate.
+This allows you to define specific camera settings and behaviours for specific anmation states.
+For example, you could have one camera for the Walk state, another for the Run state.
+The state-Driven camera will blend between those cameras when the animation target changes states.

 ![State-Driven camera with three child CinemachineCameras (red)](images/CinemachineStateDrivenChildren.png)

 The animation target for a State-Driven Camera is a GameObject with an [Animator](https://docs.unity3d.com/Manual/class-Animator.html) component controlled by an [Animator Controller](https://docs.unity3d.com/Manual/class-AnimatorController.html).

 Assign normal __Tracking Targets__ to each child CinemachineCamera.
-If a child CinemachineCamera has no __Tracking Target__, a State-Driven camera can provide its own as a fallback.
+If a child CinemachineCamera has no __Tracking Target__, the State-Driven camera can provide its own as a fallback.

 State-Driven Camera has a list that assigns child CinemachineCameras to animation states.
 You can define default and custom blends between the State-Driven children.
+You don't need to define cameras for all the states.
+If you define a camera for the default state, it will be used for any state that doesn't have a specific camera defined.

+If multiple cameras are defined for any given state, the State-Driven camera will choose the one with the highest priority.
+If multiple cameras for the same state have the same priority, the State-Driven camera will choose the one that appears earliest in the list.

 In the Inspector, the State-Driven camera lists its CinemachineCamera children.
 Use this list to add and delete child CinemachineCameras, and assign priorities.